Near-axis quasi-isodynamic database: Helicity of the field

 as originally pointed in \citep{rodriguez2022phases, thesis}.
 When the projection has crossings, then there is a linking related correction, which we may incorporate on to the definition

 (as in Eq.~(6.4) of \cite{thesis}),

 where $L_K$ is the Kauffmann linking number (the linking with the blackboard framing).
 We can generally compute this number by constructing $C^\star$ deforming $C$ in the direction $\hat{\pmb{z}}\times\hat{\pmb{t}}$.
 This works even when the axis is knotted or turning back in the toroidal angle.
+Such measures follows more closely \cite{landreman2018a}.

-This definition of helicity, although it matches the standard definition, does however evidence that it is not fully intrinsic to the curve.
+This definition of helicity, although it matches the standard one, does however evidence that it is not fully intrinsic to the curve.
 It requires an external direction as well to count turns.
 When the curve has vertical portions this definition will clearly break.
 This makes this form of helicity not a fully satisfactory property, even though it matches the qualitative description given.